 Rolls Made with Deep Fried Paratha: Hot Kathi Roll

-This longstanding hole-in-the-wall place at the entrance to iconic Park Street has been serving up kathi rolls in Kolkata for decades.
+This longstanding hole-in-the-wall at the entrance to iconic Park Street has been serving up kathi rolls in Kolkata for decades.
 Almost always busy, it's popular with students and office workers alike.
 The parathas are perfectly deep fried in oil, making them particularly juicy and crunchy.
 Don't think about your cholesterol when eating these kathi rolls!
 The classic chicken rolls are popular.
 There's no seating, so takeout only.

 - Address: 1B Park Estate (junction of Park Street and Chowringhee Road, close to the Asiatic Society), Park Street, Kolkata.